sagold/json-schema-library/README.md

 ### eachSchema

-`eachSchema` emits each sub schema definition to a callback.
+`eachSchema` emits each sub-schema definition to a callback.

 ```ts
 const jsonSchema = new Draft07(mySchema);